 Cowley has been active on a number of boards, including the Greater Houston Convention and Visitors Bureau, the Texas 4-H Foundation, the Texas FFA Foundation, the University of Houston Bauer College of Business, and the Super Bowl LI Community Council.
 He was named the 2017 Executive Communicator of the Year by the Houston Chapter of the International Association of Business Communicators.

-Cowley holds a bachelor’s degree in animal science from Colorado State University, a master’s in animal science from Texas A&M University and an MBA from Michigan State University.
+He holds an associate’s degree in agricultural education from Northeastern Junior College, a bachelor’s degree in animal science from Colorado State University, a master’s degree in animal science from Texas A&M University, and an MBA from Michigan State University.

 Cowley resides in Richmond, Texas, with his wife Tammy.
 They have two daughters, both college students.